-A typical liquid based termite treatments are known to last anywhere between 2-7 years.
-That’s a broad spectrum of range, but just like everything else in the world, the effective period of a termite treatment can vary.
+Typical liquid-based termite treatments are known to last anywhere between 2-7 years.
+That’s a broad spectrum of range, but just like everything else in the world, the effective period of termite treatment can vary.
 For example, if termiticide is applied by an untrained person with no experience, there’s a great chance that termite control is based on luck.
 Also environmental conditions and pH content of the soil can affect the longevity of the termite treatments.

 Popular termiticides such as Termidor will last up to 7 years with 100% effective impact.
-Other termiticides like Dominion brand will last 7 years as well.
+Other termiticides like the Dominion brand will last 7 years as well.
 Some other products can last anywhere between 2 – 7 years.
 But if you have termite treatment done by a pest control company, they will usually tell you in advance what kind of termiticide they use.
 If they don’t tell you, ask them.

-So I think I can say safely a typical liquid based termite treatments can last 5-7 years with full effect.
+So I think I can say safely typical liquid-based termite treatments can last 5-7 years with full effect.

 How Long Does Termidor Last?

 I mentioned briefly above that Termidor lasts about 5-7 years.
 But let me explain in more detail.
 On their website, they claim that the ongoing field testings done by the United States Department of Agriculture-Forest Service show that Termidor termite treatment (Termidor 80WG) lasted for more than 15 years.

 But there are just too many variables to determine how long termite treatment lasts.
 For example, if your pest control contractor mixes termiticide or insecticide with the wrong amount of water, the effectiveness of the treatment will diminish.
-Fortunately, most of the termite treatments used by the contractors come with detailed instruction on how much water to be mixed with.
+Fortunately, most of the termite treatments used by the contractors come with detailed instructions on how much water to be mixed with.